 You saved \$800 in marketing money, but you had enough downtime to close quite a few more sales.
 The question now becomes, "Which gives me more money in my pocket?
-Saving \$800 on marketing, or closing more sales and earning as much as a couple thousand dollars?"
+Saving \$800 on marketing, or closing more sales and earning a few thousand dollars?"